 Underground running water is also abundant, and can even be found on some of the larger islands.
 According to prospective data, 13 urban and industrial areas make use of 64,388 m3 water/day.
 In the province, there are natural bottle water points in Quang Hanh (Cam Pha), Khe Lac (Tiên Yên) and Ðong Long (Bình Liêu).
 Mineral water is mainly available in the village of Quang Hanh.
 Presently, there are 15 exploration holes, and according to preliminary results, capacity could be 1,004 m3/day.
 Quang Hanh mineral water is clear and colourless, with mineral content varying from 3.5 to 5.05 g/L.

 Quang Ninh province has rich natural mineral resources of coal, limestone, clay, kaolin, white sand, granite and so forth.
 Large reserves of anthracite coal account for 90 per cent of coal output of Vietnam.
 Limestone reserves are estimated at 3.1 billion tonnes which would be the basic input for cement manufacture.
-Other mineral resources phosphoric, titan, antimony, quartz and oil have been found which could auger more industrial projects in the Province.
-Clay and glassy sand, important material inputs in the building industry for manufacture of tiles, bricks fired-bricks, bricks, ceramics, are in abundance.
+Other mineral resources phosphoric, titan, antimony, quartz and oil have been found which could augur more industrial projects in the Province.
+Clay and glassy sand, important material inputs in the building industry for the manufacture of tiles, bricks fired-bricks, bricks, ceramics, are in abundance.

 Quảng Ninh is divided into 13 district-level sub-divisions and 177 commune-level sub-divisions:

 Cam Pha City

 Dông Trieu Town

 Dam Hà District